Skip to content

 If you are learning SQL and still feel confused solving questions, then honestly you are not alone.
 Most people read theory, but when real query comes… mind just goes blank little bit.

 SQL is not something you “memorize”.
 It’s something you practice, mess up, fix, repeat again.
-If you only read SELECT, WHERE, JOIN — you think you understand… but when question comes, confusion start happens.
-So best way is solving questions.
+If you only read SELECT, WHERE, JOIN — you think you understand… but when a real question comes, confusion starts.
+The only way is solving questions.

 SELECT * FROM Students;

 📖 Why?
 The asterisk * means “all columns”.
-This returns every row and column from the Students table.
+Returns every row and column.
 Perfect for initial data inspection.

 SELECT name FROM Students;